hopetambala/SI664-docs/sql/mysql_create_database.md

 involve either pre-import work using the Pandas library or implementing the following approach in the *.sql script itself.

+The script approach is described below.
 First, create a temporary table called `numbers` with a single column called `num` that is designated as the primary key.
 Insert a range of integers, starting with 1 and ending with a maximum value greater than or equal to the number of "splits" required to parse the delimited strings that contain multiple values.

 ```mysql
 CREATE TEMPORARY TABLE numbers